-Liquidity risk is the risk of Calpe not having sufficient financial resources available to enable it to meet its obligations as they fall due, or to secure them only at excessive cost.
-Calpe sees liquidity risk as the management of risk arising from short term cash flows, rather than the risk arising from longer-term matching of assets and liabilities.
+Liquidity risk is the risk of Calpe not having sufficient liquid financial resources available to enable it to meet its obligations as they fall due, or to secure them only at excessive cost.
+Given the nature of Calpe's underwriting portfolio and its highly liquid investments, Calpe focuses its liquidity risk management activities on the management of short-term cash flows.
 Liquidity risk is considered by Calpe's Investment Committee and Board.
-There was no change in Calpe's liquidity risk appetite or approach during 2023 and, with its investment portfolio now exclusively invested in short-term government securities, Calpe continues to have limited liquidity risk.
+There was no change in Calpe's liquidity risk appetite or approach during 2024 and, with its investment portfolio invested in readily tradeable government securities with short average durations, Calpe continues to have limited liquidity risk.

-Calpe manages and incorporates key aspects of liquidity risk management, including the liquidity risk profile, appetite and tolerances as well as any liquidity MI requirements, in its liquidity risk management framework.
+Calpe manages and incorporates key aspects of liquidity risk management, including a liquidity risk profile, appetite and tolerances as well as any liquidity MI requirements, in its liquidity risk management framework.